terencechow/PwnedPasswords/readme.md

 ## Run

 Before running make sure you've downloaded and extracted the pwnedpasswords to `./data/pwned-passwords-sha1-ordered-by-hash-v4.txt`.
 Note that file is 24gb but you can delete it after the bloom filter has been created.
+Alternatively if you want to just test an example password dataset, you can run `./generate_sample.sh` which will create a password list of 100 passwords.
+The passwords in this set are `test1`, `test2`, etc. up to `test100` inclusive.

 Now you can run with: